 Don’t Use The Same Word At The Beginning Of Each Sentence

 In that same train of thought, try not to use the same word to begin a sentence over and over again.
 It’s a surefire way to bore the reader!!!

-Now you know some of the rules I would utilize to create an interesting personal statement.
-Some of these are general rules that I also apply to my blog on a weekly basis and I see within the best personal statements, so I know that they work well.
-So, go forth and write that killer personal statement.
+Now you know some of the rules I would utilize to create an interesting radiology personal statement.
+Some of these are general rules that I apply to my blog on a weekly basis that I also see in the best personal statements.
+Therefore, I know that they work well.
+So, go forth and write that killer radiology personal statement.
 You now have all the tools you need!!!